-Commercial Real Estate Loans: These loans comprised 24.0% of our loan portfolio at period-end.
+Commercial Real Estate Loans: These loans comprised 23.5% of our loan portfolio at period-end.
 Commercial property values in our region have remained stable in recent periods.
 We update the appraisals on our nonperforming and watched CRE loan properties as deemed necessary, usually when the loan is downgraded or when we perceive significant market deterioration since our last appraisal.

-Consumer Loans: These loans (primarily automobile loans) comprised 30.5% of our loan portfolio at period-end.
-Consumer automobile loans at March 31, 2017, were \$545 million, or 98.7% of this portfolio segment.
-In the first three months of 2017, we did not experience any significant increase in our delinquency rate or in the percentage of nonperforming loans in this segment.
+Consumer Loans: These loans (primarily automobile loans) comprised 30.8% of our loan portfolio at period-end.
+Consumer automobile loans at June 30, 2017, were \$571 million, or 98.7% of this portfolio segment.
+In the first six months of 2017, we did not experience any significant increase in our delinquency rate or in the percentage of nonperforming loans in this segment.

-Residential Real Estate Loans: These loans, including home equity loans, made up 38.9% of our portfolio at period-end.
+Residential Real Estate Loans: These loans, including home equity loans, made up 39.0% of our portfolio at period-end.
 The residential real estate market in our service area has been stable in recent periods.
-During the first three months of 2017, refinancings of our own loans represented about 24% of our total originations.
+During the first six months of 2017, refinancings of our own loans represented about 20% of our total originations.
 We originated nearly all of the residential real estate loans currently held in our portfolio and apply conservative underwriting standards to our originations.
-We typically sell a portion, sometimes a significant portion, of our residential real estate mortgage originations to the secondary market, although our sales of originations as a percentage of our total originations have diminished somewhat in recent periods.
+We typically sell a portion, sometimes a significant portion, of our residential real estate mortgage originations into the secondary market, although our sales of originations as a percentage of our total originations have diminished somewhat in recent periods.

 Liquidity and Access to Credit Markets: We have not experienced any liquidity problems or special concerns thus far in 2017, nor did we in any prior years back to and during the financial crisis.
-The terms of our lines of credit with our correspondent banks, the FHLBNY and the Federal Reserve Bank have not changed significantly in recent periods (see our general liquidity discussion on page 50).
+The terms of our lines of credit with our correspondent banks, the Federal Home Loan Bank of New York ("FHLBNY") and the Federal Reserve Bank have not changed significantly in recent periods (see our general liquidity discussion on page 57).
 Historically, we have principally relied on asset-based liquidity (i.e., funds in overnight investments and cash flow from maturing investments and loans) with liability-based liquidity as a secondary source of funds (our main liability-based sources are overnight borrowing arrangements with our correspondent banks, an arrangement for overnight borrowing and term credit advances from the FHLBNY, and an additional arrangement for short-term advances at the Federal Reserve Bank discount window).
 We regularly perform a liquidity stress test and periodically test our contingent liquidity plan to ensure that we can generate an adequate amount of available funds to meet a wide variety of potential liquidity crises, including a severe crisis.

-Visa Class B Common Stock: We, like other former Visa member banks, bear some indirect contingent liability for Visa's future liability on such claims to the extent that Visa's liability might exceed the remaining escrow amount.
+Visa Class B Common Stock: We, like other former Visa member banks, bear some indirect contingent liability for Visa's future liability under a settlement regarding certain antitrust claims involving merchant discounts to the extent that Visa's liability might exceed the remaining litigation escrow account amount.
 In light of the current state of covered litigation at Visa, which is winding down, as well as the substantial remaining dollar amounts in Visa's escrow fund, we determined that the balance that Visa maintains in its escrow fund is substantially sufficient to satisfy Visa's remaining direct liability to such claims without further resort to the contingent liability of the former Visa member banks such as ours.
-At March 31, 2017, the Company held 45,686 shares of Visa Class B common stock.
+At June 30, 2017, the Company held 27,771 shares of Visa Class B common stock.
+A potential future conversion of these shares into Visa Class A common stock could result in approximately 46 thousand shares.
 There continue to be restrictions remaining on Visa Class B shares held by us.
 We continue not to recognize any economic value for these shares.